 Why Become A Probation Officer

-Their first duty is ensure safety, both of the public and criminal offenders; however, they also provide invaluable services to help people change their circumstances.
+Their first duty is ensure safety, both of the public and criminal offenders.
+They also provide invaluable services to help people change their circumstances.
 Probation officers are assigned individuals who need to avoid incarceration, and so the officer will coordinate rehabilitative, healthcare, education, and employment services to meet these individuals’ needs.
 They perform alcohol and drug screenings, conduct interviews, monitor the activities of those individuals assigned to them, and help to ensure positive assimilation into the public.

 Probation officers must have the following traits to be competent in their field: